Thank you for visiting. Please let us know if you have any questions.

 - Insuring completed annual performance review forms are sent to Human Resources via departmental expectations

-- conducting oneself in the workplace according to the Employee Code of Conduct
+- conducting oneself in the workplace according to the Principles of Employee Conduct

 Employees are responsible to: